symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 The JavaScript loader also parametrizes the configuration for create.js and WYSIWYG editor.

-Alternatively, you can of course use your own templates to include the assets needed by create.js.
+If you need to include the assets for create.js in a different way, you will need to write your own templates and include those instead.

 In the page header, include the base CSS files (and add your own CSS files after those to be able to customize as needed) with: